Contact lens maker faces lawsuit after woman said the product resulted in her losing an eye

 The complaint also accuses Vision Path of not following the proper procedures for verifying customer prescriptions and paying customers for positive reviews of the lenses on its website.

-Vision Path didn't respond to a request for comment.
-In a statement to the Daily Beast, Vision Path said it is taking the lawsuit's allegations seriously.
+Vision Path said in a statement that it is taking the lawsuit's allegations seriously.

 "We were saddened to hear about this occurrence and were unaware of the customer's claims until we received the lawsuit," the company said.
 "We began our investigation immediately following.
 Given the early stages of the case, we are unable to further comment on the specifics of the allegations or the results of our internal investigation."